acassen/fastswan/doc/docs/IPsecGW-Sample/Routed-Network.md

 IPSEC-GW **MUST** not try to resolv 48.0.0.1 since we are in Tunnel mode and 48.0.0.0/8 is a **Routed Network**.
 If we remove Packet Offload from the configuration or use Crypto Offload instead then 48.0.0.1 is not resolved and forwarding works as expected.
 So why does Packet Offload cause the Linux kernel's routing operations to end in a Layer2 resolution?
-The reason is simple
+The reason is :

 Packets that match the output xfrm policy are delivered to the netstack.
 In IPsec packet mode for tunnel mode, the HW is responsible for building the